openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 for BGP peerings.

-The term "BGP Route Reflector" refers to a BGP implementation that redistribute routes between iBGP peers
+The term "BGP Route Reflector" refers to a BGP implementation that redistributes routes between iBGP peers
 `RFC4456 <http://tools.ietf.org/html/RFC4456>`__.

 When using bagpipe-bgp on more than one compute node, we thus need each